JulioAQuintana/FinalProject/README.md

 ### Variables created for our study

-Some of the variables we dropped might be relevant if one is trying to measure the performance of a single player, but are not relevant when aggregated to the whole team's performance. on the other hand, these variables still offered valuable information, they just needed to be "appliead" in the correct way.
-With that in consideration we created the following variables:
+Some of the variables we dropped might be relevant if one is trying to measure the performance of a single player, but are not relevant when aggregated to the whole team's performance.
+On the other hand, these variables still offered valuable information, they just needed to be "applied" in the correct way.
+With that in mind we created the following variables:

 - Field goal success rate (fg_success_rate): Rate of successful field goal attempts (fgs_made_kick) divided by the total field goals attempted (fgs_attempted_kick).
 - Extra point success rate (extra_success_rate): Rate of successful extra point attempts (fgs_made_kick) divided by the total extra points attempted (fgs_attempted_kick).